cagrigoksu/eu_migration_web_api/README.md

 ## Technologies Used

 - **Python 3.12**
-For necessary libraries, please see requirements.txt.
+For the necessary libraries, please see `requirements.txt`.

 ## Datasets Used